Josh Donaldson Player Props: Yankees vs. Red Sox

-After going 0-for-4 in his most recent game, Josh Donaldson and the New York Yankees take on the Boston Red Sox (who will start Brayan Bello) at 7:10 PM ET on Sunday.
+The New York Yankees and Josh Donaldson, who went 0-for-4 last time out, battle Tanner Houck and the Boston Red Sox at Fenway Park, Friday at 7:10 PM ET.

-He had a hitless showing in his most recent game (0-for-4) against the Red Sox.
+In his last game he had a hitless performance (0-for-4) against the Mets.

 Josh Donaldson Game Info & Props vs. the Red Sox